 There is a wide array of foundation types out there.
 They all serve different purposes, which means each type of home could have a different foundation.
 One type of foundation is the concrete block foundation, sometimes just called a block foundation.
 If you have a block foundation, there are some things you need to be on the lookout for.
 One thing to look for is concrete block foundation cracks.

-Cracked Block Foundation Repair in Virginia, Maryland, DC
+Cracked Block Foundation Repair in Virginia, Maryland and DC

 Identifying and Repairing Issues Related to Cracked Block Foundations and Foundation Settlement

 It can be worrying to start seeing cracks in a concrete block foundation.
-That’s partially because many homeowners may not know what to do with home cracks.
+That’s in part because many homeowners may not know what to do with home cracks.
 If you have a cracked block foundation, read on to discover more about your options.